CRUNCH TIME: District 9 Releases Basketball Playoff Brackets

 In Class 2A boys, the same setup is true with an eight-team tournament.

 Otto-Eldred is the top seed.
-Remaining seeds are: No. 2 Clarion-Limestone; No. 3 Karns City; No. 4 Ridgway; No. 5 Redbank Valley; No. 6 Port Allegany; No. 7 Kane; and No. 8 Curwensville.
+The remaining seeds are – No. 2 Clarion-Limestone; No. 3 Karns City; No. 4 Ridgway; No. 5 Redbank Valley; No. 6 Port Allegany; No. 7 Kane; and No. 8 Curwensville.

-Otto-Eldred will host Curwensville in the first round on Feb.
-22. Clarion-Limestone hosts Kane; Karns City hosts Port Allegany; and Ridgway will host Redbank Valley at St. Marts High School.
+Otto-Eldred will host Curwensville in the first round on February 22.
+Clarion-Limestone hosts Kane; Karns City hosts Port Allegany; and Ridgway will host Redbank Valley at St. Marys High School.

 All games tip off at 7 p.m.